Why Plant Medicine?

 The Problem with Conventional Parkinson’s Medications

-Dopamine-based drugs, like Levodopa (L-Dopa), dopamine agonists, and other pharmaceuticals, can provide relief, but often at a cost:
+Dopamine-based drugs like Levodopa (L-Dopa), dopamine agonists, and related pharmaceuticals can temporarily relieve symptoms, but often at a steep cost:

 • Dyskinesia (involuntary movements)